Skip to main content

 Transcripts

-3. Select 'transcript'
+3. Select Transcript.

 Video Analysis

-3. Select 'Analysis' to download the analysis file
+3. Select Analysis to download the file.

 This short clip showcases various examples of interactive overlays on video content, including multiple-choice polls, simple questions, rating sliders, and comment/reply interfaces, applied to different scenes like a home setting, a fantasy background, an outdoor shot, and a sports close-up.